-You're an animal enthusiast who is going to live in China for a semester.
-Visiting some zoos may be on your agenda, but there's so many!
+Visiting some zoos may be on your China agenda, but there's so many!
 How do you decide which one to go to?
-Don't worry, I got you covered!
+Don't worry, I have the ones you should see.

 There's really nothing better than living in China for a semester.
 It's an adventure unlike none other if you're not from Asia.
 The only thing that could make it better is giving back while you're there.
 Imagine teaching English to kids for 15-20 hours a week (that still gives you SO much time to travel and also make traveling abroad super affordable).